Q1. In What Stages is a product range the largest?

 Purchasing

-Q8.
-In the context of wholesale trade, what does the term "net price" represent?
+Q19.
+In wholesale trade, what does the term "SKU" stand for?

-Q15.
-What is the primary function of a jobbing wholesaler?

 Q20.
+What is the primary purpose of a wholesale trade association?

-Which of the following is a key function of wholesale trade?
+Q21.
+Which of the following is an example of a wholesale trade show?

 Q22.
 Amazon, Flipkart, Snapdeal are examples of which of the following Intermediaries?